 KEEP makes the sometimes-intimidating topic of energy understandable to students of all ages.
 Second graders can learn about the coal mining process as they "find resources" in chocolate chip cookies.
 Middle school students can experiment with properties of motors by modeling an electric motor.
 High school students can discuss "energy futures" by studying energy trends and new technologies.

 This program is offered to teachers at all grade levels.
-We offer a limited number of scholarships to teachers from the Florence schools each year.
+We offer a limited number of scholarships to teachers each year.

 National Theatre for Children